Explorable Parity Automata: Explorable automata

 For conciseness, we will simply write \emph{$[i,j]$-automaton} for a parity automaton using ranks from $[i,j]$.
 Remark that B\"uchi automata correspond to $[1,2]$-automata, and coB\"uchi automata to $[0,1]$-automata.

 For all these acceptance conditions on infinite words, we will sometimes use state-based acceptance instead of transition-based when more convenient for our constructions.
-Recall that we can switch from transition-based to state-based with a doubling of the number of states, and the translation from state-based to transition-based can be done without changing the size of the automaton.
+Recall that we can switch from transition-based to state-based via a state blow-up by a factor of number of priorities (e.g. doubling the number of states for B\"uchi or coB\"uchi condition), and the translation from state-based to transition-based can be done without changing the size of the automaton.
 These translations do not affect any of the explorability properties considered in this paper.
-See \cite{PhDCasares23} for details on the merits of transition-based acceptance conditions over the state-based ones.
+See~\cite{PhDCasares23} for details on the merits of transition-based acceptance conditions over the state-based ones.